brooklynrail/brooklynrail-platform/content/people/brett-story.md

-  book,  _Prison Land: Mapping Carceral Power across Neoliberal America_, and coeditor of the forthcoming volume, _Digital Life in the Global City._ She holds a PhD in geography and is currently an assistant professor in the School of Image Arts at Ryerson University."
+  book,  _Prison Land: Mapping Carceral Power across Neoliberal America_, and coeditor of the forthcoming volume, _Digital Life in the Global City._ She holds a PhD in geography and is currently an assistant professor in the School of Image Arts at Toronto Metropolitan University."
 portraits:
   - media: 2022/06/brett-story
 website: https://brettstory.ca/